 These devices monitor the amount of current being drawn by appliances and lighting fixtures along the circuit and "trip" to shut down the circuit whenever the load becomes high enough to overheat the wires.
 Further, circuit breakers trip whenever they sense a short circuit or ground-fault that can pose a potential hazard.

 Circuit breakers also offer a convenient place to shut off current to a circuit in order to make repairs or replacements to any of the fixtures served by it.
 The switch on the front of the circuit breaker can easily be flicked off to render a circuit momentarily dead.
 If the circuit breaker trips, restoring power is an easy matter of resetting the lever.
 Make sure, though, to address the overload or circuit problem that has caused the circuit breaker to trip in the first place.

 The amperage rating of a circuit breaker is printed or molded on the front of the breaker casing, and whenever a circuit load exceeds this amperage, the breaker will trip and shut off.
 This most commonly happens when too many appliances or other devices are plugged into outlets along the circuit.
-Most common culprits are appliances that heat (space heaters, toaster, hairdryers, etc.) or those that drive motors (such as vacuum cleaners).
+The most common culprits are appliances that heat (space heaters, toasters, hairdryers, etc.) or those that drive motors (such as vacuum cleaners).